An Adelaide to Perth road trip is one of the most interesting drives you can do in Australia.

 Driving from Port Lincoln to Ceduna isn’t that much of a drive compared to the previous day.
 It’s still a long drive at 4 hours and 17 minutes, after the first drive it will feel a lot shorter!

 There are two ways you can do the drive.
-You can either take the inland route, which is a bit boring, or you can take the coastal route.
+You can either take the inland route, which is a bit boring, or you can take the coastal route on the Eyre Highway.
 My preference would be for the coastal route.
-It’s a lot more scenic, and it offers better places to stop along the way.
+It’s a lot more scenic, and it offers better places to stop along the way such as Venus Bay.

 The Eyre Peninsula is a beautiful part of Australia and one that isn’t often visited by travellers.
 You can stop off at places such as Baird Bay, with its pristine coastline.
 You can also go swimming with sea lions too!